Soccer-Premier League says 'home and away' venues remains wish

 By Simon Evans

-MANCHESTER, England, May 29 (Reuters) - The Premier League, which will resume action on June 17, says its aim is for the remaining games to play on the usual home and away basis but that they have a contingency plan for neutral venues.
+MANCHESTER, England, May 29 (Reuters) - The Premier League, which will resume on June 17, says its aim is for the remaining games to be played on the usual home and away basis but that they have a contingency plan for neutral venues.

 The initial suggestion from the UK government had been for the closed-door matches to be played at neutral venues but some clubs have expressed opposition to that idea -- views that have been put to the government by the league.